 Although petroleum exploration activities in Sri Lanka has been mainly concentrated in two offshore sedimentary basins namely, the Cauvery Basin and the Mannar Basin in the North and west of Sri Lanka, the eastern sector of Sri Lanka however, has not been investigated significantly for occurrences of sedimentary basins.
-In 2007, the first author with Foundation Water-well the and Engineering Limited, Sri Lanka, in a routine drilling project for an engineering construction, discovered a black shale deposit in the Kinniya close to Trincomalee (Fig. 1).
-Initial investigations revealed that this black carbonaceous shale deposit is extending to an unknown depth with a possible extent of over 10 sq km.
-This study has as its main objective, the understanding and evaluation of the hydrocarbon potential of this black organic shale that was found in the Kinniya region.
-The geological setting, mineralogy, organic chemistry and trace metal contents and the geophysical nature of the deposit was also investigated.
+In 2007, the first author with the Foundation and Water-well Engineering Limited, Sri Lanka, in a routine project for engineering construction, discovered a black shale deposit in the Kinniya close to Trincomalee (Fig. 1).
+Initial investigations revealed that this black carbonaceous shale deposit extends to an unknown depth with a possible extent of over 10 sq km.
+This study has as its main objective, the understanding and evaluation of the hydro

+-carbon potential of this black organic shale that was found in the Kinniya region.
+The geological setting, mineralogy, organic chemistry and trace metal contents and the geophysical nature of the deposit were also investigated.

-Sri Lanka, a tropical island, located in the southern continuation of the Indian subcontinent are composed mainly of Precambrian metamorphic rocks, divided into three units namely Highland Complex, Wanni Complex and the Vijayan Complex (Fig. 1).
+Sri Lanka, a tropical island, located in the southern continuation of the Indian subcontinent is composed mainly of Precambrian metamorphic rocks, divided into three units namely Highland Complex, Wanni Complex and the Vijayan Complex (Fig. 1).
 The Highland Complex is made up of granulite grade rocks and the other two consist partly of amphibolite grade rocks.
 The north western and northern parts of the island are overlain by Miocene sedimentary deposits and only a few scattered igneous bodies are recorded.